smorrrs/Desperados-III-Resources/level_guide.md

 ## New Orleans Docks
 You can use the out-of-bounds glitch to go straight to Frank and bypass the meetup.

+You can do this skip without controller OOB, but you won't be able to shoot Frank and end the level.

 ## DeVitt Goldmine
-The full map is unlocked when either all three characters collect their gear, or if a character or showdown ghost passes through the first gate.
+The full map is unlocked when either all three characters collect their gear, or if a character/showdown ghost passes through the first gate.

 Cooper and Kate are considered rescued and become available once their cell doors are unlocked (no need to pass through).